ScriptJayT/ScriptJayT/README.md

 ### Hello there 👋

-I'm Jace, a junior web-developer and copywriter.
-I have been scripting since 2018 and writing for the web since 2022
+You can call me Jace, I am a junior web-developer and copywriter, scripting away since 2018 and scribbling some words since 2022

 - Pronouns: they/them
 - Age: ⚪🥈🐉
+- Loc: Somewhere in the BeNeLux 🌍

 ### Let's talk coding-scripting 👀